Istria and Kvarner Bay

 The town is extremely popular and crowded in the summer months like many of Croatia’s most popular resorts so prepare yourselves if you are heading there in the heat of August!

 Hum is by all accounts officially the smallest town in the world.
 Now whether that is true or not it’s wonderful and most definitely small and perfectly formed!

 At only 100 meters long and 30 meters wide it hosts a wealth of interest for visitors such as the city walls, the watch tower, stone streets, and squares.
 The town is like many in the region known for its cuisine in particular its truffles.
 The town is also known as Biska which is a local brandy.

 Groznjan, the village of artists, is the most charming of Istrian hidden gems that if you hire a car and get the chance, go and explore as it is also close to Motovun and Hum which are also full of character.
 This is the real Croatia!

-The village also has a love of local music that you often hear as you wander through the narrow lanes of pretty little shops and studios selling art and crafts plus there are a few little restaurants.
-You can feel its soul in those little cobbled streets and enjoy breathtaking views all the way to the Adriatic sea.
+The village also has a love of local music that you often hear as you wander through the narrow lanes of pretty little shops and studios selling arts and crafts plus there are a few little restaurants.
+You can feel its soul in those little cobbled streets and enjoy breathtaking views of the Adriatic Sea.